 \section{Conclusions}

-Our experiments provide evidence toward the hypothesis that training a text-dependent model on several keyword pronunciation varieties is able to improve generalization to unseen keyword pronunciations.
-Similarly, a text-independent model trained on speech queries in different languages is able to generalize to unseen languages.
-In scaling up to many languages, an opportunity is presented to improve efficiency (as inspired by~\cite{Strubell_Ganesh_McCallum_2020}).
+Our experiments provide evidence toward the hypothesis that a speaker recognition model trained on data from different languages generalizes better to unseen languages than monolingual models.
+This applies to both text-dependent (where the keyword is pronounced differently in each language) and text-independent models.
+In scaling up to many languages, an opportunity is presented to improve efficiency~\cite{Strubell_Ganesh_McCallum_2020}.
 During training, bundling languages into a single model can reduce computational requirements by an order of magnitude.
-During evaluation, triage can be implemented to reduce the number of calls to a larger text-independent model, thus significantly improving latency and reducing computation.
+At runtime, triage can be implemented to reduce the calls to a larger text-independent model without significantly degrading overall performance, thus reducing latency and computational cost.